seiyria/soa-autofarm/README.md

 # TODO (Now)

-* Farm specific event by position in the list (0, 1, 2, 3, etc)
-* Farm specific mission by position in the list (0, 1, 2, 3, etc)
+* Support multiple Nox instances
 * Add test to validate that each WINDOW_STATE has a WINDOW_CLICKS, WINDOW_INFORMATION, and WINDOW_TRANSITION entry.

 # TODO (Future)

+* Support scrollbar use to get specific mission/event position
 * Support JP (swap transitions/clicks/information at runtime)
 * Support Reroll
-* Support multiple Nox instances
 * Support a distributed network of players to create/join lobbies effectively
 * Track statistics like number of particular events emitted, such as MISSION_START_PARTY and emit them when program halts (to show session statistics).
 Possibly track these variables over time and store current session, lifetime, etc.